 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

 Media advisory: The full study is linked to this news release.
-This study is being released to coincide with presentation at the Alzheimer’s Association International Conference.
+This study is being released to coincide with presentation at the European Association for the Study of Diabetes Annual Meeting 2023.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.